benyG/PentaDrone/README.md

 # PentaDrone
 Asynchronous PowerShell Post-exploitation agent based on Mitre Att&ck framework.
-Able to automate its post-operation process with autopilot mode.
+Able to automate its post-exploitation process with autopilot mode.
 Can be used for redteaming and pentesting operations in several ways.

 Disclaimer.